JeanPaul1789/random_repo/README.md

 Why did I did this script ? and why in bash and not other language ?
 I don't know a damn thing about it, but leave me in my madness

-Next step it's to connect it to a discord webhook so every hour he send you an random repository